d4l3k/WebSync/README.md

 The configuration files are located in the `config` folder.
 Most of the configuration options are located in `config.json`.
 This configures the database connections and assets.

 ## OAuth
 WebSync uses [OmniAuth](https://github.com/intridea/omniauth) for authenticating against other resources.
-OmniAuth provides an easy way to authenticate against dozen of outside services.
+OmniAuth provides an easy way to authenticate against dozens of outside services.
 The only ones that are packaged with WebSync are Facebook and Google, but it's fairly easy to add new ones.
 To use OAuth with any of these services you need to acquire API keys and add them on the command line.
 For example:
 ```
 GPLUS_KEY="kasdlflasdfasdf.apps.googleusercontent.com" GPLUS_SECRET="jfasdjl923n3n" unicorn ...
 ```